bloominstituteoftechnology/Lambda-Hello/DanielM.md

-# Daniel Mendez
+# Alternate Dan

-1. Laconic
+1. Verbose
-2. Perfectionist
+2. Contraversial
-3. Lazy
+3. Upbeat

-···I enjoy repairing computers and phones.
-I like dogs.
+···I do not enjoy repairing computers and phones.
+I do not like dogs.